Is AI Taking Your Job? A 5-Step Income Protection Plan

 Let me start with the headline that confuses everyone.

-Goldman Sachs data: 85 million jobs will be destroyed globally by 2030, but 97 million new ones will be created.
+The World Economic Forum's Future of Jobs Report 2020 projected 85 million jobs displaced by 2025 — but 97 million new ones created.
 Net positive.

 So why are people panicking?